leeyerin2697/Dam-power-prediction/README.md

   <img src="https://github.com/user-attachments/assets/2e80c22a-e65c-45a7-8227-05eb6fe44c35" width="45%" />
 </p>

-This project uses dam operation data from K-water to examine whether the commonly assumed linear relationship between water discharge and hydropower output holds in real-world conditions.
-Traditional hydropower theory is based on the equation P = ρ · g · Q · H · η, which implies P ∝ Q under constant head and efficiency.
-By applying machine learning models, this project explores nonlinear relationships between hydrological and operational variables, emphasizing interpretability and real-world applicability over pure predictive accuracy.
+This project uses dam operation data from K-water to examine whether the key variables assumed in traditional hydropower theory—discharge (Q) and hydraulic head (H)—are indeed significant drivers of hydropower output in real-world dam operations.
+Traditional hydropower theory is based on the equation P = ρ · g · Q · H · η, which assumes idealized operating conditions.
+By applying machine learning models, this project investigates how strongly hydrological and operational variables influence hydropower discharge in practice, emphasizing interpretability and real-world applicability over pure predictive accuracy.

 * * *